mikecann/mikecann.co.uk/public/posts/project-technology-deformable-terrains/post.md

 </table>
 </p>

-&nbsp;There is also a &quot;destroyed mask&quot; that is used to create areas at the start that have already been destroyed.
+There is also a &quot;destroyed mask&quot; that is used to create areas at the start that have already been destroyed.
 This is mainly used so that you dont have to burrow for ages at the start to get to your opposition.
 Combined together you end up with the final result below.

 <table width="100%" cellspacing="0" cellpadding="0" border="0" align="center">
     <tbody>